Editorial Integrity - Why you can trust CarInsurance.com

 USA Today Network.
 Her expertise provides readers with practical guidance, helping them make informed choices about their financial and insurance needs.

 For instance, car insurance companies in California must electronically report all private-use vehicle liability policies to DMV, both when a policy is issued and when it’s cancelled — except for trailers, off-highway vehicles or boats.
-California law enforcement agencies can electronically verify if any private-use car is adequately insured by accessing a department’s vehicle registration database.
+California law enforcement agencies can electronically verify the insurance status of any private-use car by accessing a department’s vehicle registration database.

-Texas car insurance law requires companies to submit policy information to a database of insured vehicles.
+Texas car insurance law requires companies to submit insurance status to a database of insured vehicles.
 Called TexasSure, the database includes vehicle registration information, such as vehicle identification number (VIN); the owner’s name and address; the car’s make, model and year; and insurance policy information, including the insurance company name and policy effective dates.

 TexasSure allows law enforcement, county tax officials and vehicle inspectors to use the system to confirm whether a vehicle has required personal auto liability insurance coverage.
-They enter a license plate number.
+They enter a license plate number to verify insurance status.

 In most states, an insurance company has to notify the DMV if a person’s insurance policy is lapsed or canceled.
 Many states require you to turn in your license plates when this occurs.

 To learn about your state’s insurance verification system, contact your state’s Department of Motor Vehicles and/or insurance regulator.
-Either state agency should be able to give you information on this topic and tell you if your car insurance company electronically transmits to the DMV when your policy starts and if it is canceled.
+Either state agency should be able to give you information on this topic and tell you if your car insurance company electronically transmits your insurance status to the DMV.

 Laura Longero is an insurance expert and Executive Editor at CarInsurance.com, where she specializes in helping consumers navigate the complexities of the financial and insurance industries.
 She has 15 years of experience educating people about finance and car insurance.
 Prior to joining CarInsurance.com, she worked as a reporter and editor at the